If you are in need of shelter or know someone who is, call the Housing Solutions Center at (360) 695-9677.

 Share House — Shelter for Single Men

 At Share House, our case managers and housing navigators work to address barriers and empower residents to secure permanent housing and access resources for employment, health, education and more.
 Local service providers join us on site to make it easier for residents to get the services they need.
-Share House is the only shelter for single men in Clark County, Washington.

-- Located at 1115 W 13th Street, Vancouver
+- Located at 1115 W 13th Street, Vancouver, (360) 695-7658

-(360) 695-7658 - 30 beds for single men | 2 respite rooms contracted through PeaceHealth
+- 53 beds for single men, 1 respite rooms contracted through PeaceHealth and no limit on length of stay

 - 25 additional beds available for transitional housing (a 2-year program)

-Share Homestead — Shelter for Families & Single Women
+Shelters for Families & Single Women

-At Share Homestead, our case managers and housing navigators work to address barriers and empower parents to secure permanent housing, build family stability and access resources for employment, health, education and more.
+At Share Homestead and Share Orchards Inn, our case managers and housing navigators work to address barriers and empower parents to secure permanent housing, build family stability and access resources for employment, health, education and more.
 Local service providers join us on site to make it easier for our parents and single women to get the services they need.
-Educational and arts-based activities for children are organized and hosted by local volunteers.
-Both kids and adults can spend time outside on the play structure or in the enclosed yard.
-The facility can accommodate up to 86 people and includes a communal dining room, kids play room, computer room, quiet room, as well as both shared and private bathrooms.

-At Share Orchards Inn, our case managers and housing navigators work to address barriers and empower parents to secure permanent housing, build family stability and access resources for employment, health, education and more.
-Local service providers join us on site to make it easier for our parents and single women to get the services they need.
 Educational and arts-based activities for children are organized and hosted by local volunteers.
 Both kids and adults can spend time outside on the play structure or in the enclosed yard.
 The facility can accommodate up to 86 people and includes a communal dining room, kids play room, computer room, quiet room, as well as both shared and private bathrooms.

-- Located at 5609 NE 102nd Avenue, Vancouver | (360) 953-8985
+- Share Orchards Inn is located at 5609 NE 102nd Avenue, Vancouver, (360) 953-8985

-- 14 family rooms | 2 respite rooms contracted through PeaceHealth
+- Both shelters have 14 family rooms, 2 respite rooms contracted through PeaceHealth and have no limit on length of stay

 Women’s Housing and Transition (WHAT)